maciejgz/blog/blog-services/README.md

 - Resilience4j - centralized circuit breaker placed in the Gateway App.
 Currently, used on client side in feign client.

 ## Configuration
+### Requirements
+- App should be built and run in Java 11
+- Docker and Kubernetes
 ### Custom modules port mapping
 |Module|Ports|
 |------|-----|